poolparty-semantic-suite/remote_llms/README.md

 1. add a client for platform. see, for example, `bedrock_client` in [./remote_llms.py](./remote_llms.py).
 2. update the function `call_llm` in [./remote_llms.py](./remote_llms.py).
 3. add new env variables to the `Settings` in [./remote_llms_config.py](./remote_llms_config.py) and to the env example.

+# License
+This code is released under the Apache 2.0 License.
+See [LICENSE](LICENSE) for more details.